LunarVim/Neovim-from-scratch/README.md

 # Neovim from scratch

-This config is designed for [Neovim v0.8.0](https://github.com/neovim/neovim/releases).
-Please [upgrade](#upgrade-to-latest-release) if you're on an earlier version of the editor.

 **Update** When I initially created this repo I didn't anticipate the amount of breaking changes introduced by the rapidly developing plugin ecosystem.
 If you'd like to use the same basic config as this one as a base I can also recommend my newer repo: [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide)

 **Another Update**  All packages are pinned in `master` so it will remain stable.
 Branches will be updated eventually (currently broken from branch #7 onwards.
 Hint: Good opportunity for pull requests!).